Consulting Supported Improvement

 Question 1: We have tried these problem solving programs that everyone claims are quick and easy.
 Our results have not been impressive.
 Why are you different?

 Answer: We do not agree with the charlatans claiming quick and easy solutions.
 Today’s problems often have root causes that are hard to find and eliminate.
 We will coach you through a methodology that works.
-It will not be easy, but we will eliminate the confusion on what to do and when to do it.
+It will not be easy, but our coaching supported improvement program will eliminate the confusion on what to do and when to do it.

 Question 2: How is your approach different than the lean tool called A3 Problem Solving?